-8 LOCAL FIRE PROCEDURES
+7 LOCAL FIRE PROCEDURES

-- In Priory Group premises that are residential, the local procedures may include 'progressive horizontal evacuation' plans where premises are designed to operate in this way and where it is appropriate.
-The evacuation of colleagues, service users and visitors into the next protected area away from the fire, which provides a safe zone with a minimum of two fire doors between the fire and those waiting and where onward escape can be made.
-Local emergency plans must also consider progressing to vertical evacuation to a place of safety (outdoors), in the event that a fire or smoke is spreading through the building. - 8.1.1 Additionally, a number of services will operate a 'simultaneous evacuation', meaning that everyone (colleagues and service users) will leave the building on hearing the alarm to an external place of safety, identified previously by the service as their dedicated 'assembly point'. - 8.2 (a) Local Fire Procedures should not include planning for the fire service to evacuate service users.
-Their role is primarily to fight the fire and rescue anybody trapped in the fire area - (b) Disaster and recovery plans should consider what other facilities are available to accommodate service users in the event of a major incident and how communication is maintained with the facilities - (c) Consideration should be given to how service user notes and information are transferred (and in some cases how controlled drug procedures would apply to service users in alternative facilities) - (d) Colleagues should simulate service user evacuations both horizontal and vertical during training.
-Where this is not appropriate a recorded desktop exercise must be carried out (see Fire Evacuation Drill section below) - (e) Arrangements should be in place to contact colleagues out of hours should they be needed in an emergency. - 8.3 In addition Local Fire Procedures should include as a minimum: - (a) The service user group - (b) Disabled persons (reference to PEEP's) - (c) Type of building - (d) Calling the Fire Service - (e) Individual responsibilities - (f) Specific responsibilities - (g) Alarm activation - (h) Evacuation routes (including preferred routes) - (i) Assembly points - (j) Fighting the fire (where it is safe to do so) - (k) Fire detection - (I) Liaising with the Fire Service.
+- 7.1 In residential Aspris premises, the local procedures may include 'progressive horizontal evacuation' plans where premises are designed to operate in this way and where it is appropriate.
+The evacuation of colleagues, children and young people and visitors is into the next protected area away from the fire which provides a safe zone, with a minimum of two fire doors between the fire and those waiting, and where onward escape can be made.
+Local emergency plans must also consider progressing to vertical evacuation to a place of safety (outdoors), if a fire or smoke is spreading through the building. - 7.1.1 Additionally, a number of services will operate a 'simultaneous evacuation', meaning that everyone (colleagues and children and young people) will leave the building on hearing the alarm to an external place of safety, identified previously by the service as their dedicated 'assembly point'. - 7.2 (a) Local Fire Procedures should not include planning for the fire service to evacuate children and young people.
+Their role is primarily to fight the fire and rescue anybody trapped in the fire area - (b) Disaster and recovery plans should consider what other facilities are available to accommodate children and young people in the event of a major incident and how communication is maintained with the facilities - (c) Consideration should be given to how children and young people's notes and information are transferred (and in some cases how controlled drug procedures would apply to children and young people in alternative facilities)

+- (d) Colleagues should simulate children and young people evacuations both horizontal and vertical during training.
+Where this is not appropriate a recorded desktop exercise must be carried out (see Fire Evacuation Drill section below)

+- (e) Arrangements should be in place to contact colleagues out of hours should they be needed in an emergency.

+- 7.3 In addition, Local Fire Procedures should include as a minimum:

+- (a) The children and young people group

+- (b) Disabled persons (reference to PEEP's)

+- (c) Type of building

+- (d) Calling the Fire Service

+- (e) Individual responsibilities

+- (f) Specific responsibilities

+- (g) Alarm activation

+- (h) Evacuation routes (including preferred routes)

+- (i) Assembly points

+- (j) Fighting the fire (where it is safe to do so)

+- (k) Fire detection

+- (I) Liaising with the Fire Service.

-9 PERSONAL EMERGENCY EVACUATION PLANS (PEEPs)
+8 PERSONAL EMERGENCY EVACUATION PLANS (PEEPs)